 A Brief Overview

-The first — and most important thing — to keep in mind is that we are not the typical post-menopausal woman.
-The studies that have been done focus on women in their 50s and older who are extending their exposure to estrogen.
-In other words, they are supplementing their bodies with estrogen beyond the “normal” age of menopause.
-It’s this prolonged exposure that appears to increase the risk of breast cancer.
+The first — and most important thing — to keep in mind is that there are crucial differences in the effects and outcomes of HRT in women of different ages and circumstances.
+Historical and much publicized studies have focused on women in their 50s and older who are extending their exposure to estrogen.

-It’s also important to remember that if you’re currently on HRT due to early menopause or POF, your cancer risks aren’t necessarily increased to the levels that appear in the studies because, as a younger woman, you start out with a much lower risk of breast cancer to begin with than that of the older women involved in the studies.
+It’s also important to remember that if you’re currently on HRT due to early menopause or POF, your cancer risks aren’t necessarily increased to the levels that appear in the studies because, as a younger woman, you start out with a much lower underlying risk of breast cancer to begin with than that of the older women involved in the studies.